-In November 2021, UNESCO adopted the first global instrument on the ethics of AI, which is strongly grounded in the recognition of the importance to promote and protect human rights.
+In November 2021, UNESCO adopted the first global instrument on the ethics of AI, which is strongly grounded in the recognition of the importance of promoting and protecting human rights.
 See the Recommendation on the Ethics of Artificial Intelligence (UNESCO, 2021).
+SECTION 2

-Al & Cities
+Al and Cities